AdobeDocs/contributor.en/help/introduction.md

 seo-description: The guide describes how you can contribute to the Adobe documentation site.
 ---

-# Contributor Guide Overview for Adobe Documentation
+# Contributor Guide Overview for Adobe Docs

 <!---
 <https://docs.microsoft.com/en-us/contribute/>